- Apply Today

 Congratulations to This Year's Winner and Runner Up, Giovanni Berardi and Ryan Warner

 Congratulations and thank you to our winners and competitors from this year’s competition!
-It was great to hear about the research that our graduate students are working on.
+It was an incredible experience to hear about the research that our graduate students are working on.

 Winner- Giovanni Berardi, Clinical and Translational Rehabilitation